theupshift/chrdev/posts/2020-05-20-Testing-in-Nodejs-by-example-using-the-SOLID-principles.md

 ## Define the collaborators

-To define the collaborators I try to follow the Single Responsibility Priniciple (from the SOLID principles family).
+To define the collaborators I try to follow the Single Responsibility Principle (from the SOLID principles family).

 Meaning that a software component (class etc.) should have a single reason to change.

 You can take it a step further and see it from the business point of view:

-Who is the "actor" (like a person of business sector) associated to a specific software component or module?
+Who is the "actor" (like a person or business sector) associated to a specific software component or module?

 That person *is* the reason for a software component to change.

 Practical examples?

 - Marketing could want to change the frequency of the newsletter
-- DBA wants to save the users in a different place
 - Marketing wants to change the contents of the newsletter
+- You or DBA's want to save the users in a different place

 You could continue on here, but let's stay practical and let the design emerge.

-## Inverting dependencies
+## Inverting dependencies with the DIP principle

 One could be inclined to put all the logic inside a function and call it a day.

 It could work, but for how long?
-Or better: how do you test effectively test it?
+Or better: how do you effectively test it?

 One approach could be to inject those dependencies and collaborators in a controlled manner.

-The code should be clearly define on what it depends and use it in production code and in tests.
+We're effectively *inverting* the dependencies by [avoiding depending on details, but abstractions](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 E.g.